 Wine rated (2022 guide) 93/100

-Labégorce undeniably masters the art of inviting and charming!
-The bouquet clearly shows its aging, complemented by spicy and fruity nuances.
-The wine doesn't just want to please, it also wants to convince; it succeeds very well, at least in terms of taste!
-A beautiful balance between ample, fine-grained tannins and an incisive structure.
+Undeniably, Labégorce has mastered the art of welcoming and charming!
+The bouquet clearly reflects its aging, complemented by spicy and fruity notes.
+This wine doesn’t just aim to please; it also aims to impress—and it succeeds admirably, at least on the palate!
+A beautiful balance between full-bodied, fine-grained tannins and a crisp structure.
 In short, a charmer with character.
-2026-2040
+2026–2040

 The Wine Cellar Insider - Jeff Leve